-Ukraine forces strike key bridge in Russian-occupied south
+Ukraine uses new artillery to hit key bridge for Russians

-KYIV, Ukraine (AP) — Ukrainian troops have struck a strategic bridge essential for Moscow to supply its forces occupying the country’s south, as Russia pounded several areas in Ukraine with rocket and artillery strikes.
+KYIV, Ukraine (AP) — Ukrainian artillery hit a strategic bridge essential for Moscow to supply its forces occupying Ukraine’s southern region, using a U.S.-supplied precision rocket system to deliver a morale-lifting punch.

-The Ukrainian military struck the Antonivskyi Bridge across the Dnieper River late Tuesday, the deputy head of the Moscow-appointed administration for the Kherson region, Kirill Stremousov, said.
+The Ukrainian military struck the Antonivskyi Bridge across the Dnieper River in southern Ukraine late Tuesday, the deputy head of the Moscow-appointed administration for the Kherson region, Kirill Stremousov, said.

-He said the bridge was still standing but its deck was pierced with holes, stopping vehicles from crossing.
+He said Wednesday the bridge was still standing but its deck was pierced with holes, preventing vehicles from crossing.

 The 1.4-kilometer (0.9-mile) bridge sustained serious damage in Ukrainian shelling last week, when it took multiple hits.
-It was closed for trucks but had remained open for passenger vehicles until the strike late Tuesday.
+It was closed for trucks but had remained open for passenger vehicles until the latest strike.

-Ukrainian forces used the U.S.-supplied HIMARS multiple rocket launchers to hit the bridge, Stremousov said.
+Ukrainian forces used U.S.-supplied HIMARS multiple rocket launchers to hit the bridge, Stremousov said.

+The HIMARS system has precision strike capability and has added a more modern technological edge to Ukraine’s dated military assets.

+The HIMARS have a longer range, a much better precision and a faster rate of fire compared with Soviet-designed Smerch, Uragan and Tornado multiple rocket launchers used by both Russia and Ukraine.

 The bridge is the main crossing across the Dnieper River in the Kherson region.
 The only other option is a dam at the hydroelectric plant in Kakhovka, which also came under Ukrainian fire last week but has remained open for traffic.